-We have always heard of the usefulness of a quantum computer as a prophecy of a distant future.
-But this week, IBM scientists released the results of a study that brings us a little closer to that future.
+We have always heard about the usefulness of a quantum computer as a prophecy of the distant future.
+This week, however, scientists at IBM published the results of a study that brings us a little closer to that future.

-The research published this week in the journal Nature (I link it to you here) compares a "classic" supercomputer and a quantum computer of over 100 qubits, to evaluate the latter's usefulness.
+The research published this week in the journal Nature (I link it to you here) compares a “classical” supercomputer and a quantum computer with over 100 qubits, to evaluate the usefulness of the latter.

-The "fighting ground"?
+The “ground of battle”?
 The simulation of physical laws.

-Like an artist sculpting clay, one of the first tasks that show the usefulness of quantum computers may be to model components of materials that classical computers have never been able to effectively simulate.
+As an artist sculpts clay, one of the first tasks that shows the usefulness of quantum computing may be to model components of materials that classical computers have never been able to effectively simulate.

 This would have huge potential impacts, from creating more efficient fertilizers to designing better batteries, not to mention breakthroughs in medicine.